MicrosoftDocs/VBA-Docs/api/Excel.Application.LanguageSettings.md

 api_name:
 - Excel.Application.LanguageSettings
 ms.assetid: 631879d9-f43f-4985-32d0-77bf314956eb
-ms.date: 06/08/2017
+ms.date: 04/05/2019
 localization_priority: Normal
 ---

 # Application.LanguageSettings property (Excel)

 Returns the **[LanguageSettings](Office.LanguageSettings.md)** object, which contains information about the language settings in Microsoft Excel.
 Read-only.

 ## Syntax

-_expression_. `LanguageSettings`
+_expression_.**LanguageSettings**

 _expression_ A variable that represents an **[Application](Excel.Application(object).md)** object.

 ## Example

-This example returns the language identifier for the language you selected when you installed Microsoft Excel.
+This example returns the language identifier for the language that you selected when you installed Microsoft Excel.

 ```vb
 Set objLangSet = Application.LanguageSettings